IRS Form 8606 Instructions

 But if you made a non-deductible IRA contribution into a traditional account, then you’ve established tax basis in that account, simply known as basis.
 Generally speaking, basis is the cost of an investment.

 For example, let’s imagine you have an IRA with $5,000 in pre-tax money.
 You make a $5,000 nondeductible traditional IRA contribution.
 You now have an IRA account worth $10,000, $5,000 of which is your IRA basis.
-When reported properly, qualified withdrawals from the portion that’s allocated to basis will be excluded from taxable income.

-Reporting Roth conversions
+Reporting Roth Conversions

 If you’re implementing your Roth conversion strategy, then you’ll be reporting Roth conversions on Form 8606 as well.
-Form 8606 helps track the basis of all IRA balances, including non-deductible contributions.
+Form 8606 helps track the cost basis of all IRA balances, including non-deductible contributions.

-Again, the intention is to avoid paying taxes twice on the same investment in your own IRA.
+Again, the intention is to avoid paying income taxes twice on the same investment in your own IRA.
 Roth conversions from a traditional, SIMPLE, or SEP IRA are reported on Part 2 of Form 8606.

 Part 3 is used to determine whether a tax penalty might apply to a non-qualified Roth IRA distribution.
 If so, Part 3 will indicate this.

-Who must file Form 8606?
+Who Must File Form 8606?

 According to the IRS, a taxpayer must file Form 8606 if they:

-• Made any nondeductible IRA contribution.
-This includes repayment of a qualified natural disaster or reservist distribution.
+• This includes repayment of a qualified natural disaster or reservist distribution.

 • Received distributions from a traditional, SIMPLE, or SEP IRA, and the basis is greater than zero.